amp5/emoji_sa/Notebook.md

 - map SA of text vs emoji in QGIS (easier program to do this)
 - when I do text analysis, make note that in paper talk about how this removes any emoticons and any punctuation marks that might give more nuancd sentiment.
 So losing information.
 - can find no reason at the moment where I'd need the time for each tweet. will use date only and use lubridate packagen  and as_date() to convert date-time to date
+- add var path on each file, make sure my code is reproducible and my working env is cleared when project is closed

 <p align="center">
   <b>2/26/17 - Summary of next steps</b>